thomazach/POCS-moxa-build/README.md

 1. Visiting [nova.astrometry.net](nova.astrometry.net) and logging in/creating an account
 2. Going to your Dashboard --> My Profile
 3. Finding your API key (the green text in the "Account Info" box)
-4. Using the `settings --plate_solve <API key from step 3>` command to enter your API key As an added bonus, you can also use astrometry.net's Dashboard --> My Images tab to see some of the images your unit is taking in real time.
+4. Using the `settings --plate_solve <API key from step 3>` command to enter your API key.
+As an added bonus, you can also use astrometry.net's Dashboard --> My Images tab to see some of the images your unit is taking in real time.
 ## Operation
 The unit is controlled through a custom shell that can be launched from a terminal with `python3 ~/POCS-moxa-build/panoptes_CLI.py`.
 Below is a table of available shell commands.
 Please note that the shell's built-in help documentation includes shortcuts not listed here, and may be in a more accessible format.